LTims080913/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    A session is something sent in a cookie holding the information of a user for a designated period of time.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt hashes the password that is saved by the user to a nonsensical string mixed by a certain number of rounds  with a secret code.

 - [ ] What does bcrypt do to slow down attackers?

+    Because the passwords are hashed and encrypted by bcrypt, this makes it harder for an attacker to unscramble and solve if they have someone's hash.

 - [ ] What are the three parts of the JSON Web Token?

+    The JSON web token has a header, a payload, and a signature.

 ## Minimum Viable Product